joel-kalema/Hello-Microverse-training/README.md

 > Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+To get a local copy up and running follow these simple example steps.

+1. Download the zip file or clone with this command `git clone git@github.com:joel-kalema/Mobile-version-skeleton.git`(Make sure you have `Git installed` in your Computer or Install it by following [these steps](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
+2. `cd Mobile-version-skeleton`
+3. Open it with the live server

 ### Prerequisites